Marilyn Miller: Engagements and marriages

 In 1930, Miller briefly was engaged to Michael Farmer, who later became a husband of Gloria Swanson.
-In 1932, she announced her intention to marry Don Alvarado, but the wedding did not take place.
+In 1932, she announced her intention to marry Don Alvarado, but the wedding did not occur.

 Illnesses, alcoholism, and death

 Miller had a long history of sinus infections, and her health was compromised by an increasing dependence on alcohol.
-According to reports shortly before her death, she entered a New York hospital in early March 1936 to recover from a nervous breakdown.
-Three weeks later, however, she developed a toxic condition and died from complications following surgery on her nasal passages at age 37 in New York City on the morning of April 7, 1936.
+In mid-March 1936, Miller entered New York's Doctors Hospital following a nervous breakdown, and a sinus condition.
+In late March, she developed a toxic condition, pushing her to near death, but she rallied back.
+Treatment included three blood transfusions.
+She died at age 37 on April 7, 1936.

-Miller's funeral was held at Saint Bartholomew Church on Park Avenue which drew 2,500 people, including former mayor Jimmy Walker, Beatrice Lillie, and Billie Burke.
-The procession led to Woodlawn Cemetery in the Bronx, where Miller was buried alongside her first husband, Frank Carter, in a mausoleum she had constructed to house his remains.
+Miller's funeral was held at Saint Bartholomew Church on Park Avenue, which drew 2,500-3,000 people, including former mayor Jimmy Walker, Beatrice Lillie, and Billie Burke.
+Another 5,000 people lined the streets.
+The procession led to Woodlawn Cemetery in the Bronx, where Miller was buried.

 Memorials

 A statue of Miller, in the title role of Sunny, can still be seen atop the former I. Miller (no relation) Shoe Company Building at 1552 Broadway, in Times Square, Manhattan.
 It is one of four sculpted by Alexander Stirling Calder between 1927 and 1929 for the building's facade, representing famous theatrical professionals of the time.

 In 2013, after years of neglect, the building and statues were restored.

 One of the poems in Patti Smith's 1972 book Seventh Heaven is titled "Marilyn Miller".

 Biographies (film and print)

-In 1949, a sanitized biopic, appropriately titled Look for the Silver Lining, starred June Haver as Miller.
+In 1949, a biopic titled Look for the Silver Lining, starred June Haver as Miller.
 She was portrayed by Judy Garland in Till the Clouds Roll By, MGM's biopic of Jerome Kern.
-In 1978, the story of her tempestuous relationship with Ziegfeld was portrayed in the Emmy-winning made-for-TV biopic Ziegfeld: The Man and His Women, starring Pamela Peadin as Miller, Paul Shenar as Ziegfeld, and Walter Willison as Frank Carter.
+In 1978, the story of her turbulent relationship with Ziegfeld was portrayed in the Emmy-winning made-for-TV biopic Ziegfeld: The Man and His Women, starring Pamela Peadin as Miller, Paul Shenar as Ziegfeld, and Walter Willison as Frank Carter.
 Rare film footage of Miller in the 1929 film version of Sally can also be seen in the 2004 PBS documentary series Broadway, the American Musical.

 In the only published biography of Miller, The Other Marilyn (1985), author Warren G. Harris describes her as "Ziegfeld's most dazzling star" and the premier musical comedy star of the Jazz Age.
 He adds, "She had rivals who may have been better dancers, singers, actresses, or mimics, but no one individual could equal her when it came to combining all those talents."